 -ecef2geod: Converts ECEF coordinates to geodetic.

 The only prerequisite to running either the function IGRF or the function IGRFLINE is to put the file igrfcoefs.mat in the MATLAB search path.
 The program is designed to be scalable with time: As new IGRF generations are released, simply replace the old .dat files with their newer versions in a subfolder called 'datfiles' within the same directory that the function getigrfcoefs.m is located and run getigrfcoefs, and then replace the file it generates (igrfcoefs.mat) with the old .mat file.
-Updates happen every five years, with the last update occurring in 2010.
-New .dat files will hopefully continue to be uploaded to the following ftp:
+Updates happen every five years, with the last update occurring in 2015.
+New .dat files will hopefully continue to be uploaded to the following website (though it appears the files haven't been updated since 2007):

 Finally, I have included two example scripts showing how the function IGRFLINE works: plotbline.m and plotbearth.m.
 These scripts both utilize the Mapping Toolbox to plot globes upon which magnetic field lines are plotted, but if the user does not have that package, a crude globe with just latitude and longitude lines is shown.